It’s what you learn after you know it all that counts. – Harry S. Truman

 Below is a list of characteristics you must focus on to create an ideal study environment.

 Dark colors such as blacks, dark grays and browns are probably the most unwelcome colors if you desire to improve your focus and concentration.
 If the walls or objects within your study environment are predominantly made up of these colors, then you are doing your brain an injustice, and making learning far more challenging than it should be.

 Your study environment must be authentically pleasing to your senses.

 Studies have shown that the most ideal colors that promote prolonged learning are pastel blues and greens.
 These are very calming and soothing colors that will help keep you inspired and focused.
 In addition, they can also promote and encourage creative thought.

 Setting up an authentically pleasing study environment will also keep you inspired.
 If for instance, you find inspiration within the natural wonders of our mother earth, then populate your environment with pictures and paintings of beautiful panoramas, or purchase some indoor plants and strategically position them around your study area.
 Your imagination is your only limitation.

 A Study Environment that Enhances Your Personal Learning Style

 For the purpose of this discussion, it’s important to understand that you have intrinsic personal study preferences that naturally enhance your ability to learn information.
 Your environment must be designed in a way that naturally promotes and enhances your ability to learn using your personal learning style.
-This involves utilizing space and tools effectively while organizing your environment sensibly in ways that makes learning a lot more fun and enjoyable.
+This involves utilizing space and tools effectively while organizing your environment sensibly in ways that make learning a lot more fun and enjoyable.

 The air we breathe, the light we receive, and the water we consume are vital for survival.
 Without these three essentials, we cannot function and will simply cease to exist.

 If your study environment does not have adequate amounts of all three ingredients, then your productivity will likely suffer as a result.